OWENS FAMILY CHARITABLE FUND

-Last year, Toby and Amy Owens created a charitable lead trust (CLT) from the inheritance received after the deaths of Toby’s parents.
+In 2018, Toby and Amy Owens created a CHARITABLE LEAD TRUST (CLT) from the inheritance received after the deaths of Toby’s parents.
 They were curious about the idea of placing those funds in a charitable lead trust and learned more from a family member.
 The fact that the trust was a vehicle that would offset some of the tax consequences of the inheritance while providing a benefit to the community got their attention.
 They also felt that this would be a good way to teach their kids the importance of charitable giving.

 A charitable lead trust is an irrevocable trust designed to provide financial support to charities that you specify for a stated number of years.
 After this period, any remaining assets pass to you (or others whom you designate) free of gift tax.